fariedd/website_new/index.md

 ---

 My name is **Farisayi** _(fah-rii-sai-ee)_.
-I am a Natural Scientist that loves data and problem-solving.
+I am a Natural Scientist turned Data Scientist that loves data and problem-solving.
 This website is a portfolio (my technical journal if you will) of *projects* I have completed, *skills and technics* I feel inclined to wax eloquent about.

 Welcome! l hope you enjoy your visit...